championballer/Front-end-development/README.md

 #webdevjs

-This repository is created to keep a track of the code written during the completion of the web developer bootcamp mentored by Colt Steele for Java Script specifically.
+This repository is created to keep a track of the code written during the completion of the javascript section of web developer bootcamp mentored by Colt Steele.